 Panchakarma (PK) (Ayurvedic detox program) is the ultimate mind and body purification and rejuvenation program that reduces Ama and clears away excess doshas.
 PK is best to do at the change of seasons, especially from winter into spring.
 PK helps to address the root cause of any health concern as it works at a deeper level to rebalance the body.

-If you can’t make it to our in-residence PK centre in Bali – Sukhavati Ayurvedic Retereat and Spa for a deep cleanse, then here are some Ayurvedic tips for a light detox to follow at home to stay balanced during spring:
+As we can’t make it to our in-residence PK centre in Bali – Sukhavati Ayurvedic Retreat and Spa for a deep cleanse, here are some Ayurvedic tips for a light detox to follow at home to stay balanced during spring:

 DETOXIFYING SPICE MIXTURE